-Consisting of thirteen to fifteen classes, the Breakthrough curriculum focuses on education with a purpose.
-By exposing students to a series of foundational courses, Breakthrough will help them better understand the world while also developing their critical thinking, communication, technological, and quantitative skills.
+The Breakthrough curriculum consists of thirteen to fifteen classes that help students understand the world while also developing critical thinking, communication, technological, and quantitative skills.
 These courses, taken in the first year of study, will help cultivate necessary skills for further academic study.

 Breakthrough maintains the breadth of study that is the heart of the liberal arts education but contextualizes it in an innovative way.
-Instead of viewing core courses as simply fulfilling academic categories such as Humanities.
-Social Sciences, and Natural Sciences, students will internalize the role of the core courses in addressing the key issues that they will face for the rest of their professional lives.
-By locating the core courses in six themes-Aesthetics.
-Human Development, Global Perspectives, Values and Diversity, Institutions and Society, and Natural Science Inquiry - the new curriculum stresses the connection between knowledge and methodology that is so essential for successful careers in today's world.
+Instead of viewing core courses as simply fulfilling academic categories such as Humanities, Social Sciences, and Natural Sciences, students will internalize the role of the core courses in addressing the key issues that they will face for the rest of their professional lives.
+By locating the core courses in six themes-Aesthetics, Human Development, Global Perspectives, Values and Diversity, Institutions and Society, and Natural Science Inquiry - the curriculum stresses the connection between knowledge and methodology that is so essential for successful careers in today's world.
 These categories expose students to fundamental questions about creativity, psychology and the brain, shared global responsibilities, ethical communities, the structures of modern life, and the potential of science.

 General education should also provide some depth.
-Rather than simply require students to take random upper-level courses, Breakthrough has the student select two upper-level courses from an interdisciplinary cluster that is connected to one of the themes.
+Rather than simply require students to take random upper-level courses, Breakthrough guides the student to select two upper-level courses from an interdisciplinary cluster that is connected to one of the themes.
 The students pursue a set of questions rather than checking off requirements and, in effect, earn a miniminor of three courses.
 The concentration is not in a single discipline like a major or minor might be, but is explicitly interdisciplinary, encouraging students to apply different methodologies to finding answers.
 Students will take one course in each of the six themes and two courses in one of the corresponding exploration clusters.